jvns/git-commit-folders/README.md

 03-fc450bb99460b9b793fcc36ca79b74caf6a9bc2a/commit.go:func readBlob(repo *git.Repository, id plumbing.Hash) ([]byte, error) {
 ```

 ### bugs

 there are 1 million bugs and limitations.
-I may or may not fix any of them.
+I may or may not ever fix any of them.